 One nice thing about this harness is that it has both a front and a back clip.
 The front clip seems to help more with the pulling than the back clip, but it’s nice to have the option of either.

 I would recommend this for a smaller dog, like Morgan, or for a dog that pulls but not as hard as Luna.

-The third thing I tried was the Freedom Harness by 2 Hounds Design.
+The third thing I tried was the Freedom Harness by 2 Hounds Design, also available here.
 By the time I bought this one I was desperate.
 Luna was still pulling with the Rabbitgoo harness and the head halter was starting to fray.

 I went to a small, local pet store for help and explained what I had tried and how it helped some but not enough.
 They suggested the Freedom Harness.
 It’s more expensive than either the head halter and the Rabbitgoo harness, but I was desperate.